-An autocratic (i.e., authoritarian) coaching style is much more different than a democratic approach, as autocratic coaches take a firmer or even dictatorial leadership role that is lacking in client input.
+An autocratic (i.e., authoritarian) coaching style is very different from a democratic approach, as autocratic coaches take a firmer or even dictatorial leadership role, and the sessions commonly lack client input.

-In this case, there is a definite division between the client and coach, with the autocratic coach taking it upon him/herself to make decisions.
+In this case, there is a definite division between the client and coach, with autocratic coaches taking it upon themselves to make decisions.
 Sometimes described as a more extreme version of a transactional leadership style (see description below; Amanchukwu et al., 2015), an autocratic coach will often dictate all coaching methods and processes.